joyent/joyent-gerrit/docs/user/README.md

 Unfortunately, only administrators can usefully create projects, so the easiest thing is to have one of them do it.

+**Once a repository has been imported, people should stop pushing to GitHub.**
+Please notify people (e.g., by emailing devs).
+Ideally, we would turn off the ability to push to GitHub, but we have not written any tooling or documentation for this yet.
+(Note that we have not crossed any rubicon here: if for whatever reason we decide to remove a project from Gerrit or stop using Gerrit altogether, we can just re-allow access to push to GitHub and remove the project from Gerrit.)

 ## Creating a new repository